iouri-s/t4/README.md

 ## Enhancement for .net core 3.1 runtime

-As a fork repo of the mono/t4, we mainly work at the support of .net core 3.1 runtime.
+As a fork repo of the mono/t4, we mainly work at supporting of the .net core 3.1 runtime.
 We already upgrade the `dotnet-t4` to netcoreapp3.1 and made some releases.
-So you have ways to use it easily:
+There are ways to have a try easily:

 - Use as vs extension, vsix can download here: [dotnet-t4-vsix](https://marketplace.visualstudio.com/items?itemName=Snakorse.snakorse-dotnet-t4)
 - Use as dotnet tool: